yhy6f/nicar20_scraping_r/README.md

 This is a session for NICAR 2020 and teachs how to use R library Rvest to scrape data from the web.

 ## Main goals
 During the sessioin, we will walk through how to scrape a table of OSHA inspections, including additional tables hidden behind hyperlinks, extract information based on style of the text.
+The main goal is that you walk away with knowledge about:

-In the process I will introduce what webpage is and how to find CSS selector by inspecting the source code.
++ what a webpage is
++ how to find CSS selector by inspecting the source code
++ a few most useful Rvest functions

 I will also offer some tips on how to deal with errors.

 As homework, I ask you to try scraping some comment letters for a proposed federal rule.